peerlibrary/meteor-related/README.md

 [Meteor.publish](http://docs.meteor.com/#meteor_publish) handler object with method `related` which allows you to define publish endpoints with reactive dependencies on additional queries.
 It allows easy wrapping of existing publish functions without any change needed.
-You can use publish functions which return query cursors, or which uses publish `added`/`changed`/`removed` API.
+You can use publish functions which return query cursors, or one which uses publish `added`/`changed`/`removed` API for custom publish functions.

 This is useful in all situations where you want to publish documents which have a query based on data from some other document and you want that everything behaves